-The Permittee shall comply with the provisions of the most recently filed and accepted Decommissioning Plan.
-The initial version of the Decommissioning Plan was submitted for this Project as Appendix J of the November 9, 2020 site permit application.
-The Permittee shall file an updated Decommissioning Plan incorporating comments and information from the permit issuance process and any updates associated with the final construction plans, with the Commission at least fourteen 14 days prior to the pre-construction meeting.
-The Decommissioning Plan shall be updated every five years following the commercial operation date.
+The Permittee shall submit a comply with the provisions of the most recently filed and accepted Decommissioning Plan.
+The initial version of the decommissioning plan was submitted for this project as Appendix J of the July 9, 2020 site permit application.
+The Permittee shall file an updated decommissioning plan incorporating comments and information from the permit issuance process and any updates associated with the final construction plans, with to the Commission at least fourteen 14 days prior to the pre-operation-pre-construction meeting. and provide updates to the The decommissioning plan shall be updated every five years thereafter following the commercial operation date.

-The Decommissioning Plan shall provide information identifying all surety and financial securities established for decommissioning and site restoration of the project in accordance with the requirements of Minn.
+The decommissioning plan shall provide information identifying all surety and financial securities established for decommissioning and site restoration of the project in accordance with the requirements of Minn.
 R. 7854.0500, subp.
-13. The decommissioning plan shall provide an itemized breakdown of the costs of decommissioning all project components, which shall include labor and equipment.
+13. The decommissioning plan shall provide an itemized breakdown of costs of decommissioning all project components, which shall include labor and equipment.
 The plan shall identify cost estimates for the removal of turbines, turbine foundations, underground collection cables, access roads, crane pads, substations, and other project components.
 The plan may also include anticipated costs for the replacement of turbines or repowering the project by upgrading equipment.

 The Permittee shall also submit the decommissioning plan to the local unit of government having direct zoning authority over the area in which the project is located.
-The Permittee shall ensure that it carries out its obligations to provide for the resources necessary to fulfill its the appropriate time.
-The Commission requirements to properly decommission the project at the appropriate time.
+The Permittee shall ensure that it carries out its obligations to provide for the resources necessary to fulfill its requirements to properly decommission the project at the appropriate time.
 The Commission may at any time request the Permittee to file a report with the Commission describing how the Permittee is fulfilling this obligation.